 Summer at Santa Catalina provides staff with safety equipment and training to ensure EVERYONE at camp stays safe while also making new friends, challenging themselves, and having some serious fun.
 This means we are making changes to protect our community from communicable diseases like COVID-19.
 Some things are very much the same, like our intentional programming designed to encourage campers to gain confidence, nurture their independence and self-reliance, and create meaningful lifelong friendships!
 Read more about our program for Summer 2021.

 California has adopted a tiered system for determining whether schools and other businesses may reopen, based on a county's COVID-19 risk level.
 There are four color-coded tiers: purple (widespread); red (substantial); orange (moderate); and yellow (minimal).
-Schools (and our residential summer camp) can reopen for in-person activities once their county has been in the red tier for at least five consecutive days.
-Monterey County is currently in purple.
+Schools (and our residential summer camp) can reopen for in-person activities once their county is in the red tier.
+Monterey County is currently in the orange tier.
 For more information, see California's Blueprint for a Safer Economy.

 It is imperative that each member of our camp community remain committed to the following safety and policy procedures to help keep campers, employees, students, staff, faculty, and families safe.

 We urge all campers and employees coming to campus to take steps to protect good health prior to attending camp.
 In order to mitigate the risk of infection and the spread of COVID-19, we ask all campers and staff to incorporate these practices into your daily routine:

 - wash your hands